Tom Burke (environmentalist): Career

 In 1997, Burke was appointed CBE for services to the environment.
-In 1993, Burke was appointed to United Nations Environment Programme's Global 500 Roll of Honour.
+In 1993, Burke was appointed to the United Nations Environment Programme's Global 500 Roll of Honour.

 Having begun developing dialogues with business while at the Green Alliance, he went to work for Rio Tinto and BP on leaving government in 1997.
-At Rio Tinto he created the Global Mining Initiative which engaged the industry globally with sustainable development and drafted Rio Tinto’s first climate policy in 1998.
-He also joined the Council of English Nature and was the government’s statutory advisor on biodiversity as part of the Central Policy Group, Office of The Deputy Prime Minister where he served two terms until 2003.
+At Rio Tinto he created the Global Mining Initiative, which engaged the industry globally with sustainable development and drafted Rio Tinto's first climate policy in 1998.
+He also joined the Council of English Nature and was the government's statutory advisor on biodiversity as part of the Central Policy Group, Office of The Deputy Prime Minister where he served two terms until 2003.

 Burke has co-authored several books including The Fragile City (with Charles Landry), Europe In the World (with Nick Mabey), The Green Capitalists (Gollancz, 1987), Green Pages (Routledge, 1988), and Ethics, Environment and the Company (IBE, 1990).

-He has written and broadcast extensively and coined the term ‘green growth’ in 1987.
+He has written and broadcast extensively and coined the term green growth in 1987.
 He remains actively involved on a wide range of environmental issues, working with NGOs, government and business.
-He is particularly active on energy and climate issues and is a prominent critic of the government’s policy on nuclear power and has previously campaigned against nuclear power.
+He is particularly active on energy and climate issues and is a prominent critic of the government's policy on nuclear power and has previously campaigned against nuclear power.

 He endorsed the parliamentary candidacy of the Green Party's Caroline Lucas at the 2015 general election.